enkelprifti98/metal-isometric-xepa/README.md

 ![virt-manager](/images/virt-manager.png)

 You will get a prompt asking how you would like to install the operating system.
-Choose the `Local install media (ISO image or CDROM)` option.
+Choose the `Local install media (ISO image or CDROM)` option and click the `Forward` button.

 ![virt-manager-install-media](/images/virt-manager-install-media.png)